Product Roadmaps: Slashing Costs, Smashing Deadlines

 - An overview of the technology that will be used to build the product

-We'll usually hold a series of 2-hour meetings with our clients to extract all the information we need from them.
+We'll usually hold a series of 2-hour meetings with our clients to extract all the information we need for creating road maps.
 Learning a business well enough to understand how to fix their problems through software is tricky.

 The only thing that can make Roadmapping more difficult is when the business isn't bought in.
 If we're ever working with a business where it seems one of the executives isn't invested in the process, we're quick to point out the reason we've mandated Product Roadmaps.

 What happens without a Product Roadmap